 Note: Agent version 6.0 and above only support versions of Kubernetes higher than 1.7.6.
-For prior versions of Kubernetes, use Agent 5.x.
+For prior versions of Kubernetes, consult the Legacy Kubernetes versions section.

 There are two installation processes available to gather metrics, traces and logs from your Kubernetes Clusters:

 Installing the Agent on the host as opposed to in a pod as part of a Deployment or a Daemonset would not benefit the observability of the lifecycle of your Kubernetes cluster.

 It could however help give visibility over the start of the Kubernetes ecosystem and health thereof.
 Similarly, one would not be restricted to monitoring applications belonging to the Kubernetes eco system.

 To discover all data collected automatically from the Kubernetes integration, refer to the dedicated Kubernetes Integration Documentation.

 This documentation is for Agent v6 only, if you are still using Agent v5, follow this installation process